DON’T SETTLE PROGRAMMES

 The exhibition aimed to reinterpret Sarah Newton’s (who owned enslaved people) dressing room into a modern Black girl’s bedroom.
 The event launching the exhibition was an overwhelming success, featuring local Black-owned businesses, poetry and a panel discussion between inspiring Black women.

 BLACK IS BEAUTIFUL.
-BLACKNESS WITHOUT APLOGY.
+BLACKNESS WITHOUT APOLOGY.

 2020-21